jacechua/unreal/README.md

 # unreal-engine
-Programming exercises on The Unreal Engine - unrealengine.com.
+Programming and coding on the The Unreal Engine.